- Published on

 The IV approach could be summarised by the following DAG:

-ZZ is the instrumental variable and it affects YY only through XX.
+is the instrumental variable and it affects only through .
 The economics literature emphasise the importance of an instrument fulfilling two conditions:

 DAGs are a useful tool to help examine whether the proposed instruments satisfy the exclusion restriction criteria.
 When doing so, two things should be considered: